-A HELOC can be a good way to borrow a relatively small sum for a relatively short time compared with a first mortgage, says Justin Lopatin, vice president of mortgage lending for PERL Mortgage in Chicago.
-An example might be $20,000 that you plan to repay within three to five years.
+Compared with a first mortgage, a HELOC can be a good way to borrow a small sum for a short time, says Justin Lopatin, vice president of residential lending at PERL Mortgage in Chicago.
+For example, you might borrow $20,000 that you plan to repay within three to five years.

 “You have to carefully consider: What are your long-term goals?
 What is the money for?”
 Moore says.
 “Realistically, having easy access to money is not always a good thing.”

-Like a first mortgage, a home equity loan allows you to borrow a specific sum for a set term at a fixed or variable rate.
+A home equity loan, like a first mortgage, allows you to borrow a specific sum for a set term at a fixed or variable rate.
 That’s why these loans are sometimes called second mortgages.

-Home equity loans aren’t common today, yet some banks still offer them.
+Home equity loans aren’t common, but some banks offer them.

 An alternative is a HELOC that’s structured like a fixed-rate home equity loan.

-Kelly Kockos, home equity product manager for Wells Fargo in San Francisco, says the bank offers a HELOC with a fully amortizing payment, which means the loan is repaid in full if all the payments are made through the draw period.
+Kelly Kockos, senior vice president of home equity for Wells Fargo in San Francisco, says the bank offers a HELOC with a fully amortizing payment, which means the loan is repaid in full if all the payments are made through the draw period.

 A fixed-rate advance option allows the borrower to lock in a portion of the credit line at a fixed rate and term.
-If interest rates change, the advance can be unlocked to float down to a lower, current rate, Kockos says.
+If interest rates change, the advance can be unlocked to float down to a lower rate, Kockos says.

 A cash-out refinance is an entirely new first mortgage with cash back.

-This option often appeals to homeowners who want to refinance for other reasons and decide to take out cash at the same time.
+This option appeals to homeowners who want to refinance and take out cash at the same time.

 “It’s a good way to grab equity and keep it all in one loan,” Moore says.